 In August 2005, Floyd College changed its name to Georgia Highlands College to reflect more accurately its growing service area outside of Floyd County.
-Now enrolling approximately 5,000 students in academic programs, Georgia Highlands College offers a large and varied community-education program.
-It operates a campus in Cartersville and an instructional site on the campus of Southern Polytechnic University in Marietta.
-Two more sites are scheduled to open during the 2009/2010 academic year - one in Paulding County in cooperation with Kennesaw State University and one in Douglasville in cooperation with the University of West Georgia.
+Now enrolling more than 5,000 students in academic programs, Georgia Highlands College offers a large and varied community-education program.
+It operates a campus in Cartersville and instructional sites on the campus of Southern Polytechnic University in Marietta, in Paulding County on the square in downtown Dallas in cooperation with Kennesaw State University, and in Douglasville in cooperation with the University of West Georgia.
 The college also maintains cooperative programs with Georgia Northwestern Technical College.